LOUDOUN APPALACHIAN TRAIL FESTIVAL

 6–8:30 p.m.
 Old Stone School auditorium

-Eat Drink & Be Literary!
-In conjunction with the Loudoun Appalachian Trail Festival, the Town of Hillsboro and the Hillsboro Preservation Foundation present: Eat, Drink & Be Literary.
-Held in the Old Stone School auditorium, the evening kicks off with light hors d’oeuvres and a cash bar, followed by a presentation at 7 p.m.
-This is a ticketed event.
+Eat Drink & Be Literary, a conversation with hiker/historian/author/podcaster Mills Kelly.
+Kelly's most recent book is Virginia's Lost Appalachian Trail, and he is the host of The Green Tunnel podcast.
+Mill's current project, A Hiker's History of the Appalachian Trail, is a comprehensive chronicle of the A.T. told through the experiences of individual hikers.
+Held in the Old Stone School auditorium, the evening kicks off with light hors d’oeuvres and a cash bar, followed by Mills' presentation at 7 p.m.
+This is a ticketed event, presented by the Hillsboro Preservation Foundation.

 SaturDAY, JUNE 7